 How to Win:

 Your photos may be put on display to share with my entire audience – that’s hundreds of thousands of people!
-Winner will be notified and must reply with shipping address.
-If there’s no response within 48 hours a new winner will be chosen.
-Official rules are in the entry submission widget.
+Winner will be notified and must reply with Amazon account email address.
+If there’s no response within 2 business days a new winner will be chosen.
+This prize is available to anyone in the world who can shop with Amazon.
+I will buy your gift card from your country’s Amazon website in the current market value equivalent to U.S. dollars.
+Official Terms & Conditions are in the entry submission widget just below.

 Submit Your Entry